wuwbobo2021/android-usbser/README.md

 Make sure the JDK, Android SDK and NDK is installed and configured, and the Rust target `aarch64-linux-android` is installed.
 Install `cargo-apk` and make sure the release keystore is configured.

-Create a folder named `android-usb-cdc-test`, and create these files inside it:
+Create a folder named `android-usb-cdc-test`, and create `Cargo.toml` inside it:

-`Cargo.toml`:

 ```toml
 [package]